tapesec/Clever-Cloud-event-ws-client/README.md

   Console.LoginAs.getTokens()
 );
 ```
+Et voilà ! you've got a new header.

-In deployment-listener, replace the exemple header line 4 by this new one :
+In deployment-listener, replace the exemple header line 4 by this new one.

 ```shell
 npm install